sheikhazhanmohammed/academic-kickstart/content/home/accomplishments.md

   organization = "Facebook Developer Community Challenge 2020" organization_url = "https://developercircles2020.devpost.com/updates/14613-and-your-regional-winners-are"
-  title = "Regional Level Winner" description = """
+  title = "Regional Level Winner" url = ""
+  certificate_url = ""
+  date_start = "2020-11-18"
+  date_end = ""
+  description = """
   * We created a text classifier using RoBERTa model in PyTorch and deploy it using Heroku on a web application created using Flask and React JS.
-We perform the task of Sentiment Analysis on a given piece of text, and try to classify the text as either positive or negative."""
+We perform the task of Sentiment Analysis on a given piece of text, and try to classify the text as either positive or negative. """

 +++